‘As the woodpecker taps in a spiral quest

 Sidney Lanier, the ‘Poet of the Confederacy’

 Woodpeckers have followed me everywhere recently.
 This is a good thing.
-Numerous Native American tribes saw the woodpecker as a symbol of vivacity and joy.
+Many Native American tribes saw the woodpecker as a symbol of vivacity and joy.
 It’s easy to see why when you watch a greater spotted bashing its head over and over into a tree.
 I find the sheer abandonment of their drumming is a beautiful tonic to modern life; it reminds me to live in the moment more often.

 A difficult task for townies but one that we must prioritise.
 The other great sound of the woodpecker is their laughter.
-The green woodpeckers don’t drum as hard as the smaller, spotted woodies but they make it up for it by being one of the loudest spirits in all the English outback.
+The green woodpeckers don’t drum as hard as the smaller, spotted woodies but they make up for it by being one of the loudest spirits in all the English outback.
 And they occupy enough of it- they’re rarely seen but ‘Yaffle-Birds’ (as the greens were once called on account of their laughing) live everywhere.
 I spend part of my teaching week working out of an old Kentish farmhouse and it’s all I can hear until last bell.
 In fact, there’s so many on the grounds that I hold a competition with my pupils to see who can count the most ‘yaffles’ heard during our lunch-break.
 Just to remind you of what a green woodpecker sounds like, here’s a little recording of one.
 This is over at the nearby village of Minster’s fishing ponds.
 The call is heard directly at the start of the video.
-For the remaining 12 seconds, you’ll just have to make do with the marsh-winds.
+For the remaining 12 seconds, you’ll just have to make do with the marsh winds.

 It‘s a lovely location.
 Very classic.
 But if you look, you’ll find them in almost every town in England.
 My hometown is full of them- their chief strongholds being St Laurence Churchyard and Ramsgate Cemetery.
 I’ve been a bit nature-starved of late (it being the coarse fishing closed season) so in true ‘BB’ fashion, I’ve decided to ‘make a study’ of the green woodpeckers that haunt both these old yards.